 - Wear light-coloured clothing, long sleeve shirts, pants and socks.
-Treat clothing with an insect repellant, such as permethrin, before wearing them.
-Although permethrin is not available in Canada, travel health clinics can tell you how to buy permethrin and pretreated gear before or during your trip - Most mosquitos bites commonly occur between dusk and dawn.
+Treat clothing with an insect repellant before wearing them.
+Travel health clinics can also tell you how to buy gear pretreated with permethrin before or during your trip - Most mosquito bites happen between dusk and dawn.
 When you are outside between dusk and dawn, use insect repellant on all exposed skin.
 The most effective repellants contain the ingredient DEET or icaridin.
-For more information about using insect repellants containing DEET, see HealthLinkBC File #96 Insect Repellants and DEET - Products that combine sunscreen and repellent are not recommended.
-When using sunscreen, apply the repellent 15 to 30 minutes after the sunscreen
+For more information about using insect repellants containing DEET, see HealthLinkBC File #96 Insect repellants and DEET

-- Burn mosquito/insect coils in the evening in well-ventilated areas - Sleep in places with screened windows and doors.
+- Products that combine sunscreen and repellent are not recommended.
+When using sunscreen, apply the repellent 15 to 30 minutes after the sunscreen - Burn mosquito/insect coils in the evening in well-ventilated areas - Sleep in places with screened windows and doors.
 Use air conditioning when available - Sleep under a small-mesh mosquito net that is intact with no tears or large holes and has been sprayed with an insecticide.
 Tuck the mosquito net under the mattress before it gets dark each day, or first thing in the morning, to prevent mosquitoes from getting into your bedding.
 The mosquito net is important if you cannot stop mosquitoes from entering your room - Spray insecticidal spray indoors in the evening - Use non-perfumed cosmetics and toiletries.
 Scented products attract mosquitoes